Mono compatibility in music production

 • Piano

 Of course, this list could be continued.
-It's just to show that all parts that are important should have some degree of mono compatibility.
-With a “lead synth” this can sometimes become a problem.
+It is simply intended to show that all important parts should have a certain degree of mono compatibility.
+With a "lead synth" this can sometimes become a problem.

 Our tip for a good mono compatibility of stereo sounds: